-So with that thought, please know that I will always try to prioritize accessibility, but I will not always be able to do so.
-If you are ever willing and able, I welcome assistance from volunteers to help create things such as image descriptions, video transcripts, etc. I hope to one day be able to make enough money to pay an assistant or service to do this for me for every page and post of mine, but for now, volunteers are best!
+If you are ever willing and able, I welcome assistance from volunteers to help create things such as image descriptions, video transcripts, etc. I hope to one day be able to make enough money to pay an assistant or service to do this for me for every page and post of mine, but for now, I can only ask for volunteers!

 For My Fellow Disabled Folks